Onygox/Change-The-Vote-Privacy-Policy/README.md

-# Change The Vote Privacy Policy
- The privacy policy for the Change The Vote application in the Google Play Store
+The Privacy Policy for the Change The Vote application in the Google Play Store.